-Students and applicants concede that neither acceptance of their application nor acceptance of unofficial transcripts guarantees ultimate admission to Trident or to the program of choice.
-Students enrolled in courses will have until the end of their second consecutive session to ensure that Trident has received all official documents required for admission to the University and program of choice.
-Students will be placed on an enrollment hold if all documents are not received by this time.
-In addition, failure to provide official documents of all prior academic work, test scores, licensure, or certification as appropriate by the end of the second session may result in the delay or denial of admission, or withdrawal from the University.
+Applicants and students concede that neither acceptance of their application nor acceptance of unofficial transcripts, nor enrollment in a course guarantees ultimate admission to Trident or to the program of choice.
+Students may be provisionally admitted and permitted to enroll in courses; however, they will have until the end of their second consecutive session to ensure that Trident has received all official documents required for admission to the University and program of choice.
+Students will be placed on an enrollment hold if all official documents are not received by this time.
+Failure to provide official documents of all prior academic work, test scores, licensure, or certification as appropriate by the end of the second session may result in the delay in admission, denial of admission or withdrawal from the University.
+Students with transcript holds at prior institutions are responsible to clear the holds to ensure that official transcripts are released timely and submitted to Trident for proper evaluation.

-Trident reserves the right to seek verification of identity by requesting a color copy of a current and valid identification card such as a government-issued driver's license or state identification card.
+Trident reserves the right to seek verification of identity by requesting a color copy of a current and valid identification card such as a government-issued driver's license or state identification card, along with any other documentation serving as confirmation of identity.
+Trident shall not require nor permit students to provide military ID as proof of identity.
 It is the responsibility of the student to provide the requested information.